wangbeiqi199159/fast-gradient-logit/README.md

 There are three demo files:

-`demo on simulated dataset.ipynb` allows a user to launch the method on a simple simulated dataset, visualize the training process, and print the performance
+`demo on simulated dataset.ipynb` allows a user to launch the method on a simple simulated dataset, visualize the training process, and print the performance.
+Data source and information is included in the demo file.

-`demo on real world dataset.ipynb` allows a user to launch the method on a real-world dataset of your choice, visualize the training process, and print the performance
+`demo on real world dataset.ipynb` allows a user to launch the method on a real-world dataset of your choice, visualize the training process, and print the performance.
+Data source and information is included in the demo file.

 `Experimental Comparison to Sklearn.ipynb` allows a user to compare result of this package with scikit-learn.
+Data source and information is included in the demo file.